A Tour of Belle & Beau Acres

 Back to campsite 2 though

 This is where it can be found!
 Just look for the corridor of trees as it would seem.
 Very large trees pointing out the way to a spot right by the cascading waterfall.
 Obviously very nice during the day, but at night…..can you imagine falling asleep with that hushed, soothing sound of a nearby waterfall cascade?
 Dreamy.
 Forget the apps and noisemaker – you can leave that at home.
+The site does not have a guard rail or fencing so caution is required.

 While we toured in early November, it’s good to note the treetop coverage.
 There is no need to worry about rain or needing to cancel plans if the forecast changes.
 The thick treetop coverage and giant pawpaw tree leaves serve as a natural umbrella.